Wergmort/mcp-router-use/CONTRIBUTING.md

 - Reach out to the maintainers
 - Check existing code for examples

-Thank you for contributing to MCP-Use!
+Thank you for contributing to MCP-Router-Use!